REANNZ/rapidconnect/rapidconnect/app/views/documentation/developers.md

 1. edupersonprincipalname: The "NetID" of the person for the purposes of inter-institutional authentication.
 2. givenname: A person's first name or preferred name
 3. surname: A person's surname
+4. edupersonorcid: A person's [ORCID](http://orcid.org) identifier, if they have provided one

 You can now use this data to create a local account suitable for internal use by your application, for customisation and other purposes.
 It is RECOMMENDED that you use the data provided in either the JWT claim `sub` or the `https://aaf.edu.au/attributes` claim's `edupersontargetedid` field to uniquely identify users.